That Creepy Momo Sculpture Has Been Destroyed

 Goodness.

-Momo was created by Japanese artist Keisuke Aiso.
-The name of the work, however, is not Momo.
-That was a later internet addition.
-Shown in 2016 at a Tokyo art show, it’s called “Mother Bird” and was created and depicts a ubume, which is a type of Japanese yokai.
+Momo was created by Japanese artist Keisuke Aiso and shown at a 2016 art show in Tokyo.
+The actual name of the work, however, is not Momo—that was a later internet addition.
+The sculpture is actually called “Mother Bird” and depicts an ubume, which is a type of Japanese yokai.

 Advertisement